pupil-labs/pupil-docs/src/invisible/the-forge/map-your-gaze-to-a-2d-screen.md

 The first package will help us access the WebSocket API from OBS, and the second is our real-time API wrapper for Python.

 Download the script [recording.py](https://raw.githubusercontent.com/pupil-labs/dynamic-rim-module/main/src/pupil_labs/dynamic_content_on_rim/recording/recording.py?token=GHSAT0AAAAAABXIQHJWQYOPFDTO36JXC5N6YZNSEUQ).
 As you can see, the script uses asynchronous calls to send WebSockets without blocking each other.
-Go to lines 76 & 77 and modify them according to the parameters we had in the obs-websocket settings.
+Go to lines **76 & 77** and modify them according to the parameters we had in the obs-websocket settings.
-* 76: `url="ws://localhost:XXXX/"`where XXXX is the port number you use, defaults to 4455.
+* **L76:** `url="ws://localhost:XXXX/"`where XXXX is the port number you use, defaults to 4455.

 ::: danger
-Do not use 8080! as Pupil Invisible uses this one.
+**Do not use 8080!** Pupil Invisible uses this one for the real-time API.
 :::

-* 77: Password -> Obvious, isn't it?
+* **L77:** Password -> Obvious, isn't it?

-Once everything is set, you only have to run recording.py.
+Once everything is set, you only have to run *recording.py*.<br>
 This will automatically connect to Pupil Invisible, launch OBS in your system, wait (5s) for it to be fully open, and then send a signal to start recording in OBS along with a "start.video" annotation to your Pupil Invisible.

 </details>
 <!-- empty line   -->